Hygiene matters for BJJ, Grappling, and MMA fighters.

 7) Your “hygiene kit”

-Always carry it in your backpack; these basics will make your hygiene as much a part of your routine as your warm-up.
+Always carry it in your backpack; these basics will make your hygiene as much a part of your routine as warming up.

-• Disinfectant spray for equipment (knee pads, ear muffs, gloves).
+- Disinfectant spray for equipment (knee pads, ear protectors, gloves).

-• Barrier cream (zinc/lanolin) for friction areas if you do double sessions.
+- Barrier cream (zinc/lanolin) for areas of friction if you do double sessions.

-• Breathable bag for dirty clothes (and another for wet protections).
+- Breathable bag for dirty clothes (and another for wet pads).

 8) Quick FAQs